view this video to learn more about us

 Barbara A. Serrano became a prosecutor in the Seattle City Attorney’s Office in 2014.
 She has represented the City in more than two dozen jury trials, ranging from cyberstalking to DUI to forgery.
 She also serves on the Board of Directors of the King County Chapter of Washington Women Lawyers and on the Executive Committee of the Council on Public Legal Education, a nonprofit organization that advocates a stronger focus on civics education.
 Before graduating from Seattle University Law School in 2013, Barbara enjoyed a successful career in journalism.
 She worked as a political and investigative reporter for The Seattle Times, deputy political editor for the Los Angeles Times and managing editor of the Yakima Herald-Republic.
 She has a bachelor’s degree in Political Economy of Industrial Societies from the University of California, Berkeley and a master’s degree in International Journalism from USC.
 In 2001-2002, she studied law and creative writing at Harvard University as a Nieman Fellow.

-Judicial Evaluations co-director: Andres Muñoz
+Vice President of Judicial Evaluations (Co-Chair): Andres Muñoz

 Andrés Muñoz practices in the areas of criminal defense, dependency, estate planning, family, and education law at Carey & Lillevik, PLLC.
 His practice focuses primarily on advocating for youth and families.
 Prior to this, Andrés served as the inaugural Frances Perkins Fellow at the Unemployment Law Project.
 There, he helped many people gain their unemployment benefits at the administrative, trial, and appellate court levels.
 Outside of work, Andrés enjoys spending time with family, cooking, bouldering, and playing electric guitar.